multixscale/cvmfs-tutorial-hpc-best-practices/docs/troubleshooting.md

 curl --proxy http://10.0.0.66:3128 --head http://aws-eu-central-s1.eessi.science/cvmfs/software.eessi.io/.cvmfspublished
 ```

-Another command to provide a concise overview of the status of the known
+Another command to provide a concise overview of the status of the mounted
 repositories is
 ``` { .bash .copy }
 cvmfs_config stat